OniReimu/IF_DP/README.md

 --target-epsilon 1.0    # High privacy
 --target-epsilon 10.0   # Moderate privacy

+# Dataset sizes
+--dataset-size 10000    # Size of PRIVATE dataset (from CIFAR-10 trainset)
+                        # Default: None (uses all available samples from trainset, ~50,000 for CIFAR-10)
+                        # Note: Public dataset size is fixed at 50% of testset (~5000 samples)

 # Fisher strategies
 --positively_correlated_noise   # More noise in high curvature (default) --negatively_correlated_noise   # Less noise in high curvature